patrickbirch/prevew_rst/TLS.rst

   kubectl create -f secret-ssl.yaml

-How to run PXC without TLS
+Run PXC without TLS
 ==========================

 We recommend that you run your cluster with the TLS protocol enabled.
-For demonstration purposes, you can disable the TLS protocol by edit `cr.yaml/spec/pxc/allowUnstafeConfigurations` to `true`.
+For demonstration purposes, disable the TLS protocol by editing the `cr.yaml/spec/pxc/allowUnstafeConfigurations` setting to `true`.
 Be sure to reset the value when you have completed your tasks.